 If we go back to the period between the second half of 2004 and the first half of 2007—before the onset of the global financial crisis—the 10 year-10 year forward TIPS yield varied between 2 percent and 2.5 percent.
 Over the past year, it has been below 1.5 percent.

-I see at least two possible reasons that market real interest rates could have declined.
+Assuming that perceptions of future inflation mismeasurement have not changed over time, I see at least two possible reasons that market real interest rates could have declined.
 The first is that the long-run neutral real interest rate has declined.
 The second is that investors expect looser monetary policy, conditional on an unchanged long-run neutral real interest rate.
 To disentangle these two possible explanations, it is helpful to look at the behavior of inflation forecasts implied by financial market data.
 This graph depicts the behavior of 10 year-10 year forward inflation breakevens imputed from TIPS.
 This is a measure of anticipated inflation over a 10-year period that begins 10 years from the current date.
 The graph shows that anticipated average inflation has risen little over the past few years, and may well have fallen.
 This suggests that the decline in the long-run market real interest rate is associated with investors expecting tighter monetary policy in the future, not looser policy.
 I conclude that the long-run neutral real interest rate has also declined—and possibly by even more than the long-run real interest rate itself.

 The Costs of a Lower Neutral Real Interest Rate